SadRus/chat-bots-no1/README.md

 10. Start the unit
 `systemctl start chat-bots-no1`
 11. Logs will writing into `/var/log/bot.log`
-12. You can check the process, if the process is running it will show:
+12. You can check the process:
 `ps -aux | grep chat-bots-no1`